-Clean Valley Council works within the community and schools to show how litter can degrade the community, how it can affect animals, and how it can produce pollution.
-We also host two volunteer clean up days annually, Clean Valley Day and Fall Waterways Cleanup.
+Clean Valley Council works within the community and schools to show how litter can degrade the environment, how it can affect animals, and how it can produce pollution.
+We also host two volunteer clean up days annually: Clean Valley Day and Fall Waterways Cleanup.

-Litter pickups and cleanup programs such as Clean Valley Day, Fall Waterways Clean up, Adopt-A-Highway, Clean Virginia Waterways, and other environmental programs offer citizens an opportunity to join together to make their community cleaner.
+Litter pickups and cleanup programs such as Clean Valley Day, Fall Waterways Cleanup, Adopt-A-Street, Clean Virginia Waterways, and other environmental programs offer citizens an opportunity to join together to make their community cleaner.

 Did you see

 What can you do when you see someone litter?
 Each Virginia jurisdiction has a litter program manager or contact, and a unique litter program.
 Some jurisdictions encourage citizens to report litterbugs, heavily littered spots or stretches of road, or an illegal dump site.